 All classes are held in accessible hotels or medical facilities.
 In addition, Klose Training is committed to providing reasonable accommodations to individual students who have a disability.
 Students should call Klose Training directly (303-245-0333) to discuss your needs at the time of registration.

-Tuition for the full Lymphedema Therapy Certification course is $3100.
-A deposit of $700.00 is required at the time of registration to hold your spot and allows us to send your Home Study Module course materials.
+Tuition for the Lymphedema Therapy Certification course is $3300.
+A deposit of $900.00 is required at the time of registration to hold your spot and allows us to send your Home Study Module course materials.
 The balance must be paid no less than three (3) weeks prior to the start of the classroom portion of the course.
-For our refund and cancellation policy, please refer to the
+For our refund and cancellation policy, please refer to the Student Agreement.

-We recommend that you register at least four weeks prior to the start of the classroom portion of the course so you’ll have time to complete the required 45-hr Home Study Module at a comfortable pace.
+We recommend that you register at least six weeks prior to the start of the classroom portion of the course so you’ll have time to complete the required 75-hr Home Study Module at a comfortable pace.

-By registering for this class, you are agreeing to the terms of the following Student Agreement which you’ll be asked to sign and submit on the first day of the class.
+By registering for this class, you are agreeing to the terms of the Student Agreement, which you’ll be asked to sign and submit on the first day of the class.

 To successfully complete this course, the student must pass a multiple-choice exam with a score of 80% or better, devise an appropriate treatment plan in response to a case study presented to the student, and demonstrate competency in manual lymph drainage and compression bandaging for lymphedema patients.
 The student will then earn the credential CLT (Certified Lymphedema Therapist) and receive a Certificate of Completion in the class.